-As discussed under "KfW-Relationship with the Federal Republic-Institutional Liability (Anstaltslast)", under the German administrative law principle of Anstaltslast or institutional liability, the Federal Republic, as the constituting body of KfW, is required to assume responsibility to KfW for the performance of KfW's obligations.
+As discussed under "KfW - Relationship with the Federal Republic - Institutional Liability (Anstaltslast)", under the German administrative law principle of Anstaltslast or institutional liability, the Federal Republic, as constituting body of KfW, is required to assume responsibility to KfW for the performance of KfW's obligations.

 The responsibility of the Federal Republic under the principle of Anstaltslast is an obligation to KfW itself.
-Under German law, KfW (or its liquidator) would be required to enforce its rights against the Federal Republic in the event it needed to do so in order to meet its obligations to third parties, such as its obligations to the holders of securities under the KfW guarantee.
+Under German law, KfW (or its liquidator) would be required to enforce its rights against the Federal Republic in the event it needed to do so in order to meet its obligations to third parties.
 Moreover, if KfW were to default on an obligation, the Federal Republic would not, under Anstaltslast, be permitted to wait for KfW to enforce its rights; the Federal Republic would be required on its own authority to take steps to enable KfW to perform its obligations when due.
-Accordingly, while Anstaltslast is not a formal guarantee of KfW's obligations by the Federal Republic and creditors of KfW do not have a direct claim against the Federal Republic under Anstaltslast, the effect of this legal principle is that KfW's obligations, including KfW's obligations to the holders of securities under the KfW guarantee, are fully backed by the credit of the Federal Republic.
+Accordingly, while Anstaltslast is not a formal guarantee of KfW's obligations by the Federal Republic and creditors of KfW do not have a direct claim against the Federal Republic under Anstaltslast, the effect of this legal principle is that KfW's obligations are fully backed by the credit of the Federal Republic.